-Animal models mislead scientists and this has resulted in human deaths
+Animal models mislead scientists and this results in real human harm and fatalities

 Penicillin stayed on the shelf for over a decade because the rabbits Fleming tested it on led him to believe it would be ineffective in humans.
 Scientists were misled about how HIV enters the human cell because of studies on monkeys.
 The polio vaccine was delayed by decades because the way monkeys responded turned out to be very different from the way humans reacted.
 The cardiopulmonary bypass machine killed the first patients it was used on and it was only after human data was used that the machine was made safe.
 Studying strokes and brain hemorrhage in animals has led to multiple medical treatments that worked in animals but that resulted in harm to human patients.
 HIV vaccines that protected monkeys have actually increased the risk of contracting HIV in the volunteers that took the vaccine.
 The flip side of all this is the fact that society has also lost cures and treatments because scientists believed the results from animals: the National Cancer Institute has said that we have lost cures for cancer because studies in rodents have been believed.

 Animals simply do not react the same as humans.
 More examples:

 Cancers in mice have been cured but the cures did not work in humans.
 Humans respond to tobacco and asbestos by suffering from cancer while most animals do not.
 Smoking leads to heart disease in humans not animals.
 High chol leads to heart disease in humans not animals.
 Babies of mothers who took thalidomide in the late 1950s early 1960s suffered severe birth defects but animals for the most part did not.
 Rabbits reacted to the penicillin PCN administered by Fleming in 1929 very differently than humans.
 HRT was administered to women based on animal studies.
 Every drug that kills people tested safe on animals.
 (Melanoma in dogs is malignant in nailbed, eye, and mouth.)